ashzad123/Realtime_AI_Classifier/README.md

 ## Working

-To see the realtime calassicfications of  this project open the jupyter notebook and run the cells.
+To see the realtime calassifications of  this project open the jupyter notebook and run the cells.